 Another proven way to drive engagement and improve your ad’s performance is to include strong words like free, win, new, best, top, or #1 in your call to action.
 These words automatically capture the user’s attention.
 See some examples below.

 Beyond language, you can try several things with your image copy to improve performance.
 You can test font size, angle, treatment, and color: bright colors vs neutral colors.
 If you are using a banner for your copy, you can test different shapes and different colors.
 In addition, image copy placement is another test you can run, by moving it around from top to bottom, right to left, and even centering it.
 When testing image copy, keep in mind that text should never take more than 20% of the space in your image.
 See some examples below.

-To make it easier for advertisers to develop and test fresh creative concepts and variations of existing concepts for images, videos, and ad copy, we’ve created a Marketplace for Facebook Creatives.
-In our Creative Marketplace, advertisers submit short creative briefs explaining their goals, objectives and creative instructions.
+To make it easier for advertisers to develop and test fresh creative concepts and variations of existing concepts for images, videos, and ad copy, we’ve created a marketplace for Facebook Creatives.
+In our Creative Studio, advertisers submit short creative briefs explaining their goals, objectives and creative instructions.
 They receive creatives from our network of global designers and video editors, choose the creatives they want to run and pay based on the creative’s performance.
-To learn more about our Creative Marketplace click here.

 Our clients are satisfied with our creative testing.
 John Parides from Glu, “Consumer Acquisition ramped up within the first several days and capped out our daily budget while delivering CPIs 20% below targets and beating ROAS goals.
 They continue to test creative (images and videos), messaging, and targeting and have further reduced CPIs by 60% and increased ROAS 25%.
 This team knows Facebook and how to fight off creative and audience fatigue.”